ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#CompoundRelation](http://www.w3.org/ns/lemon/morph#CompoundRelation)

 **morph:CompoundRelation** is a `morph:WordFormationRelation` that connects a (lexical entry representing a) morphological consituent of a compound with the (lexical entry representing the) compound.
-This is a reification of `decomp:subTerm`: A compound relation entails that the constituent is a subterm of the compound.

 </div>

-TODO: text describing compound head
+Furthermore, compounds can have a head -- i.e., a constituent that imposes its morphosyntactic and semantic properties to the whole word.
+For instance, It. *capo-stazione* 'station master' inherits the fact of being a masculine noun denoting a person from its head *capo* 'chief', rather than from the other constituent *stazione* 'station'.
+In morph, a subclass of compound relations is introduced to express this information -- namely, `morph:CompoundHead`.

 <div class="entity">